Introduction to Darwin Online

 The Complete Work of Charles Darwin Online is by far the largest Darwin resource/publication in the world—and probably the most comprehensive scholarly website on any historical person.
 It integrates all of his publications, his notes and manuscripts with his libraries and other sources, the reviews of his works, his complete bibliography and union catalogue of manuscripts and the key works and studies about him.
 There has never been anything like it before.

-Darwin Online contains 300,000 searchable text pages, 230,000 page images, 119,500 scans of manuscripts, 8,600 PDFs, hundreds of thousands of illustrations in books, Darwin's writings in 29 languages, 5,500 bibliographical records in the most comprehensive bibliography of Darwin and 76,200 manuscript and archive records in the largest and most accurate union catalogue of his manuscripts ever created covering 80 institutions and private collections.
-The majority of Darwin's writings have been edited and annotated here for the first time with more than 15,000 new editorial notes and hundreds of new editorial introductions.
-The complete library of the Beagle has been researched and reconstructed in Darwin Online as has Darwin's vast personal library.
+Darwin Online contains 300,000 searchable text pages, 230,600 page images, 119,600 scans of manuscripts, 8,600 PDFs, hundreds of thousands of illustrations in books, Darwin's writings in 29 languages, 5,500 bibliographical records in the most comprehensive bibliography of Darwin's writings (with hundreds of newly discovered items) and 76,200 manuscript and archive records in the largest and most accurate union catalogue of his manuscripts and papers ever created covering 80 institutions and private collections.

 This website provides the largest collection of Darwin's private papers and manuscripts ever published: c.20,000 items, thanks primarily to the kind permission of Cambridge University Library.
 Over 9,000 manuscripts have been transcribed so far.
 These numbers break down roughly as follows: